 CPU: Intel Celeron N3160 | Graphics: Intel HD Graphics 400 | RAM: 4GB | Screen: 14-inch FHD (1,920 x 1,080) display | Storage: 32GB SSD

 With its slick lines and a slim silhouette, the Acer Chromebook 14 makes for a subtle, snazzy laptop.
-Although its display isn't the most attractive we've seen, it's rich and fine.
-And, while not amazing, the keyboard and trackpad serve just as well as most.
-Battery life satisfies as well, even if it falls a bit south of Acer's 12-hour claim in real-world use.
+Although its display isn't the most attractive we've seen, it’s still acceptable for full HD.
+On top of that, the keyboard and trackpad adhere to the principle of ‘it just works.’
+The battery life is satisfactory as well despite falling a bit south of Acer's 12-hour claim in real-world use.

 - From Australia?
 Try a fine alternative in the Samsung Chromebook Pro.